FolletLouis/Programmable-Quantum-Matter/README.md

 4. T2_heatmaps.py: This code is similar to above, but instead plots the heatmap for T2A/T2B over an epsilon-f grid space.
 This is used to generate Fig. 4(g-j) in the main text.

+5. qubit_scaling.py: This code si similar to "Decoherence_sim.py" but it sweeps over the value of number of qubits 'm', to see its impact on Theta and T2.
+This is used to generate Fig. 13 in the Supplements.

 ## Section IV: Entanglement Simulations
 This section corresponds to folder "/Entanglement simulations/" which contains the following files: